antonander/taskmanager/README.md

 ============
 An easy to use task manager that allows you to keep track of the amount of time you spend on every task during the day.

-Note: If you want to use the custom php file included to manage your tasks, just rememeber that all times are under the Coordinated Universal Time (UTC).
+**Note**: If you want to use the custom php file included to manage your tasks, just rememeber that all times are under the Coordinated Universal Time (UTC).

 [**Demo**](http://gaming4learning.com/taskmanagerdemo/)